Belarus diverts plane to arrest journalist | DW | 23.05.2021

 An airport spokesperson told Belta that although authorities did not find any explosive devices on the plane.

 The opposition Telegram channel Nexta also reported that the plane was searched.
-The outlet said its former editor, Roman Protasevich had been detained.
+The outlet said former editor Roman Protasevich had been detained.

 "The plane was checked, no bomb was found and all passengers were sent for another security search," said Nexta.
 "Among them was...
 Nexta journalist Roman Protasevich.
 He was detained."